-- our lenders do not make repurchase or other financing agreements available to us at acceptable rates; - lenders with whom we enter into repurchase or other financing agreements subsequently exit the market; - our lenders require that we pledge additional collateral to cover our borrowings, which we may be unable to do; or - we determine that the leverage would expose us to excessive risk.
+- · our lenders do not make repurchase or other financing agreements available to us at acceptable rates; - lenders with whom we enter into repurchase or other financing agreements subsequently exit the market; - · our lenders require that we pledge additional collateral to cover our borrowings, which we may be unable to do; or - we determine that the leverage would expose us to excessive risk.

 Furthermore, because we rely primarily on short-term borrowings, our ability to achieve our investment objectives depends not only on our ability to borrow money in sufficient amounts and on favorable terms, but also on our ability to renew or replace on a continuous basis our maturing short-term borrowings.
+Additionally, on January 12, 2016, the FHFA released its final rule on changes to regulations concerning FHLB membership criteria.
+The final rule terminates OGI's FHLB membership and requires repayment of all advances at the earlier of their contractual maturity dates or one year after the effective date of the final rule (February 2017).

 If we are not able to renew or replace maturing borrowings, we may have to sell some or all of our assets, possibly under adverse market conditions.
-In addition, if the regulatory capital requirements imposed on our lenders change, they may be required to significantly increase the cost of the financing that they provide to us.
+In addition, if the regulatory capital requirements imposed on our repurchase agreement lenders change, they may be required to significantly increase the cost of the financing that they provide to us.
 Our lenders also may revise their eligibility requirements for the types of assets they are willing to finance or the terms of such financings, based on, among other factors, the regulatory environment and their management of perceived risk, particularly with respect to assignee liability.
 Consequently, we cannot assure you that any, or sufficient, financing will be available to us in the future on terms that are acceptable to us.
 In the event that we cannot obtain sufficient funding on acceptable terms, there may be a negative impact on the value of our common and preferred stock and our ability to make distributions on our common and preferred stock.